What is anti-social behaviour?

 - a letter of warning to the perpetrators

-- patrols by the local Safer Neighbourhood Team or other Police teams
+- patrols by the local Safer Neighbourhood Team or police

-- Community Protection Notices which requires an action to be taken or something to stop.
-In this instance, a fixed penalty notice or prosecution can occur if breached.
+- Community Protection Notices.
+This requires an action to be taken or something to stop.
+In this instance, a fixed penalty notice.
+Or a prosecution can occur if breached.

-- a civil injunction which is a court order that requires a person to do or stop doing a specific action
+- a civil injunction.
+This is a court order that requires a person to do or stop doing a specific action

 - a Public Space Protection Order (PSPO).
 PSPOs are a set of local conditions based on evidence of ASB.
-For example, street drinking, groups gathering or dogs off the lead
+For example, street drinking, gatherings, or dogs off the lead.

 - a Criminal Behaviour Order (which used to be known as an ASBO)